victorcazuriaga/test_back_end/README.md

 ````
 3. After logging in you will be redirected to home , having access to the resources

-4. upload cnab txt file:
+4. Upload cnab txt file:
 ````
 http://localhost:8000/api/upload

 ## Docker
 http://localhost:8001/api/upload
 ````
-5. access registration information in the database
+5. Access registration information in the database
 ````
 http://localhost:8000/api/data